- New Jersey Biographies A-D

 * Seth Boyden Statue, newarkhistory.com

-Born in Newark, father also named Aaron Burr a Presbyterian minister and president of College of New Jersey (later renamed Princeton University), mother prominent diarist Esther Edwards Burr a daughter of New England theologian Jonathan Edwards, but both parents died before son reached three.
+Born in Newark, father also named Aaron Burr a Presbyterian minister and president of College of New Jersey (later renamed Princeton University in 1896), mother prominent diarist Esther Edwards Burr a daughter of New England theologian Jonathan Edwards, but both parents died before son reached three.
 Raised in uncle's family, at age 13 enrolled at College of New Jersey, graduated summa cum laude in only three years.
 After graduation, attended Litchfield Law School in Connecticut, but left when Revolutionary War broke out, joined General Benedict Arnold's forces in invasion of Quebec.
 By spring 1776, promoted to rank of major, appointed to serve as aide to George Washington, later transferred to staff of General Israel Putnam, resigned his commission in 1779.
 Following resumption of legal studies, admitted to New York bar in 1782, opened successful private practice in Albany, subsequently moved to New York City, spent next six years practicing law.
 Served in New York State Assembly 1784-1785.
 In 1789, appointed attorney general of New York.
 Elected to US Senate in 1791, also served again in state Assembly 1798-1799.
 During state legislative service, attempted unsuccessfully to pass laws granting vote for women and abolishing slavery.
 Unsuccessful candidate in 1800 for US president, but under constitution at time elected vice president under rival Thomas Jefferson.
 In last year of term as vice president in 1804, challenged political opponent Treasury Secretary Alexander Hamilton, who had worked to defeat Burr's election as president in 1800, to duel held July 11 at Weehawken in which Hamilton mortally wounded, dying following day.
 In 1807, after purchasing extensive land on western frontier, charged by President Jefferson with treason for alleged plan to invade Mexico with hired soldiers to liberate it from Spain and establish independent territory, but acquitted after trial presided over by Chief Justice John Marshall.
 Accusations and debts incurred in defense ended political career, relocated to Europe 1808, but returned in 1812 to rebuild law practice in New York.
 In 1833, at age 77, married wealthy widow 19 years younger, but she separated from him four months after wedding upon discovering Burr had diverted funds for failed land speculation investments, divorce decree entered September 14, 1836--day of Burr's death on Staten Island.
 Buried in Princeton cemetery near father.

 * American Emperor: Aaron Burr's Challenge to Jefferson's America by David O. Stewart (2012)